 Re-connect with Bath Uni, hope the Foundation Trustee will help with links.
 Trying to get the 3-day camp on 16-18 July with players/Board meal on 18 July.

-ACTION: Carole to see if she can get .that for an hour?
+ACTION: Carole to see if she can get Thermae Spa rooftop pool on the Sunday morning as in previous years.

 Jerry waiting on his final budget, has sat down with Paul & gone through potential players/who keeping etc.